iltommi/qdb-documentation/source/api/cpp.rst

 Expiry is set with :cpp:func:`handle::expires_at` and :cpp:func:`expires_from_now`.
 It is obtained with :cpp:func:`handle::get_expiry_time`.
 Expiry time is always in second, either relative to epoch (January 1st, 1970 00:00 UTC) when using :cpp:func:`handle::expires_at` or relative to the call time when using :cpp:func:`expires_from_now`.

 .. danger::
-    The behavior of :c:func:`qdb_expires_from_now` is undefined if the time zone or the clock of the client computer is improperly configured.
+    The behavior of :cpp:func:`expires_from_now` is undefined if the time zone or the clock of the client computer is improperly configured.

 To set the expiry time of an entry to 1 minute, relative to the call time::